def1ant1/RusticUI/examples/select-menu-shared/README.md

 The helpers bubble the headless disabled bookkeeping through to the shared renderer so any framework can call `state.set_option_disabled(index, true)` and receive matching `aria-disabled`/`data-disabled` hooks in both SSR and CSR renders without patching adapter code.
+Internally the renderer relies on `SelectState::option_accessibility_attributes` so enabled options omit `aria-disabled="false"` noise while disabled options consistently expose both attributes for automation and styling.

 ## Running the unit tests